llavvy-design/About-Me/README.md

 ### 🔄 Automation

-Interested in turning repetitive business processes into structured, automated workflows using software and Microsoft technologies.
+Exploring how software and automation platforms can simplify repetitive workflows and improve business processes.

 </td>
 <td width="50%">

 ### 🧠 Intelligent Systems

-Exploring AI, machine learning, data analysis, and technology that can turn real-world data into useful decisions and actions.
+Experimenting with AI, machine learning, data analysis, and technology-driven solutions to real-world problems.

 </td>
 </tr>